vite-pwa/docs/guide/unregister-service-worker.md

 If you want to remove the current deployed service worker but installing a new one, don't use `selfDestroying`:
 - create a new JavaScript file with the current deployed service worker name in the `public` folder, check the example below
-- change filename in the PWA configuration (this will generate a new service worker with the new name)
+- change `filename` in the PWA configuration (this will generate a new service worker with the new name)

-For example, if you don't specify the `filename`, the service worker name will be `sw.js`.
-Change the `filename` PWA option to `service-worker.js` or other name different to `sw.js`, then add the following code to `public/sw.js` JavasScript file (the current deployed service worker):
+For example, if you don't specify the `filename`, the service worker name will be `sw.js` (default).
+Change the `filename` PWA option to `service-worker.js` or other name different to `sw.js`, then add the following code to `public/sw.js` file (the current deployed service worker):

 ```js
 // public/sw.js